 Our vision is to create a world where diabetes can do no harm.
 So it’s not acceptable that people with diabetes don’t feel safe in a hospital.
 Currently, one in six hospital beds are occupied by someone with diabetes and by 2030 it is predicted this will rise to one in four.
 In hospital, people with diabetes have high infection rates, longer lengths of stay and increased mortality.
 In 2017, 260,000 people with diabetes experienced a medication error which could have resulted in serious harm or even death, and 58,000 an episode of severe hypoglycaemia.

-Our report (PDF,1091KB) has been created by an alliance of groups and individuals striving to improve hospital care for people with diabetes.
+Our "Making hospitals safe for people with diabetes" report (PDF, 1.1MB) has been created by an alliance of groups and individuals striving to improve hospital care for people with diabetes.
 Through engagement with diabetes inpatient teams, ward staff, people with diabetes and hospital management means we now understand the depth of the challenges facing the NHS in improving diabetes inpatient care.
 For our report, we visited hospitals across the country and we found out what works.

 For people with diabetes to be safe in hospital we need:

 Our report outlines these points in more detail and sets out recommendations for what needs to be in place in all acute hospitals across England to make sure every stay for someone with diabetes is safe.
 These recommendations are based on models from across the UK which have been shown to improve care.